intel/perfmon/README.md

 #### JSON Format Explanation

-"Name": The string name of the metric being defined
+* `MetricName`: The string name of the metric being defined.

-"Level": Integer value representing the relationship of this metric in a hierarchy of metrics.
+* `Level`: Integer value representing the relationship of this metric in a hierarchy of metrics.
 This field can be used along with "ParentCategory" to define a tree structure of metrics.
-Root level metrics have a level of 1
+Root level metrics have a level of 1.

-"BriefDescription": The description of the metric is measuring, long description will be in the documents section of this github
+* `BriefDescription`: The description of what the metric is measuring.
+Long descriptions will be in the documents section of this GitHub.

-"UnitOfMeasure": the unit of measure for a metric, can be time, frequency, number of samples, percent
+* `UnitOfMeasure`: The unit of measure for a metric, can be time, frequency, number of samples, percent.

-"Events": List of events and their alias which is used in the formula
+* `Events`: List of events and their alias which is used in the formula.

-{
-"Name": The name of the event from the JSON event list in the event list folder.
-May change per platform
+    * `Name`: The name of the event from the JSON event list in the event list folder.
+May change per platform.

-"Alias": The alias used for the event in the formula },
+    * `Alias`: The alias used for the event in the formula.

-"Constants": List of constants required for the given metric with the same fields as those defined for the event list: Name and Alias.
+* `Constants`: List of constants required for the given metric with the same fields as those defined for the event list: Name and Alias.

-"Formula": String providing the arithmetic to be performed to form the metric value based on the provided aliases.
+* `Formula`: String providing the arithmetic to be performed to form the metric value based on the provided aliases.

-"Category": Useful tagging for the metric.
+* `Category`: Useful tagging for the metric.
 Intended to be used for parsing when creating a subset of metrics list.
 Some categories will be general, IO, TMA, microservices

-"Threshold": When the threshold evaluates as true then it indicates that this metric is meaningful for the current analysis. '<sign> X' requires that the value of the node should hold true the relationship with X. 'P' requires that the nodes parent needs to pass the threshold for this to be true. ';' separator, '&' and, '|' or '$issueXX' is a unique tag that associates together multiple nodes from different categories of the tree.
-For example, Bad_Speculation is tightly coupled with Branch_Resteers (from the Frontend_Bound Category). '~overlap' indicates a weight of a specific node overlaps with its siblings.
+* `Threshold`: When the threshold evaluates as true then it indicates that this metric is meaningful for the current analysis. `<sign> X` requires that the value of the node should hold true the relationship with X. `P` requires that the nodes parent needs to pass the threshold for this to be true. `;` separator, `&` and, `|` or `$issueXX` is a unique tag that associates together multiple nodes from different categories of the tree.
+For example, Bad_Speculation is tightly coupled with Branch_Resteers (from the Frontend_Bound Category). `~overlap` indicates a weight of a specific node overlaps with its siblings.
 I.e. their costs are not mutually exclusive.
 For example, value of Branch_Resteers may overlap with ICache_Misses.
-Example: "> 0.2 & P" means the current node's values is above 20% and the Parent node is highlighted.
+Example: `> 0.2 & P` means the current node's values is above 20% and the Parent node is highlighted.

-"ResolutionLevels": List of resolution levels that tools can choose to compute for the given metric.
-For example, if the list contains "THREAD", then the metric can be computed at a per thread level.
+* `ResolutionLevels`: List of resolution levels that tools can choose to compute for the given metric.
+For example, if the list contains `THREAD`, then the metric can be computed at a per thread level.
 The metric is not valid when data is aggregated at a level not present in the resolution level list.
-If the list contains "THREAD, CORE, SOCKET, SYSTEM" then this indicates that a tool can choose to compute this metric at the thread level, or aggregate counts across core or socket or system level to report a broader metric resolution.
+If the list contains `THREAD, CORE, SOCKET, SYSTEM` then this indicates that a tool can choose to compute this metric at the thread level, or aggregate counts across core or socket or system level to report a broader metric resolution.

-"MetricGroup": Grouping for perf, further explanation added on perf script release
+* `MetricGroup`: Grouping for perf, further explanation added on perf script release.

 #### JSON Constant Explanation